Categories

 Ludwig Wittgenstein famously wrote in his Tractatus Logico-Philosophicus: ‘The limits of my language mean the limits of my world.’
 I realised that without a shared language, my world might seem small.
 I cannot express myself in a language only I understand, so I learn phrases like ‘guten morgen,’ which allows me to extend a warm greeting to a German, thus bridging that gap.

-It can feel lacking if I cannot express myself in one language, but I can express myself in other ways.
-Here we were, four individuals from diverse cultural backgrounds, each using the language of genuine intention and curiosity to communicate in the universal language of love.
+It can feel lacking, being unable to express yourself in one language.
+But I can express myself in other ways.
+Here we were – four individuals from diverse cultural backgrounds, each using the language of genuine intention and curiosity, finding our way to the universal language of love.

 ‘If I speak in the tongues of men and of angels, but have not love, I am only a resounding gong or a clanging cymbal.’